 In no more than six double-spaced, typed pages, and respond to the following question:

 Why have you chosen to become a Jewish educator?
 Discuss your intellectual, religious and spiritual development as well as the life experiences that have led you to make this decision.
 Please include your personal reflection on the role of Israel and Klal Yisrael in Jewish life today.

 Please respond to each of the following questions separately.
 Limit your response to the two questions to a total of six double-spaced, typed pages.

 A simple portrait to help us recognize you when you visit and maintain our campus security.

-The programs of the Rhea Hirsch School of Education require a Hebrew language proficiency equivalent to two years of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Proficiency Examination.
+The programs of the Rhea Hirsch School of Education require a Hebrew language capacity equivalent to one year of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Capacity Examination.
 Learn more.